 How do you convince people to invite complete strangers to sleep in their homes?
 Through great UI and UX design, says AirBnb co-founder Joe Gebbia.
-Describing his own anxiety on first letting a stranger sleep on an airbed in his apartment (where AirBnb first got started), Gebbia brings into relief the ‘stranger bias’ that we all have; can we generate trust between two total strangers so that, without ever meeting, they can share their most intimate spaces?
+Describing his own anxiety on first letting a stranger sleep on an airbed in his apartment (where AirBnb first got started), Gebbia’s UX video brings into relief the ‘stranger bias’ that we all have; can we generate trust between two total strangers so that, without ever meeting, they can share their most intimate spaces?
 Gebbia gives us insights into how AirBnb’s savvy use of microcopy, microinteractions, user flows and information sharing builds trust between strangers.

-Take-away – design can overcome some of our deepest-rooted social biases
+The take-away from this UX video: design can overcome some of our deepest-rooted social biases

-As Senoir Designer at Spotify, Rochelle King brings to her talk a wealth of insight into the creation of successful digital experiences.
+As Senior Designer at Spotify, Rochelle King brings to her UX video a wealth of insight into the creation of successful digital experiences.
 Drawing parallels between the actual physical experience of listening to live music at a gig and the experience of listening on Spotify, King breaks down the steps of creating a good user experience.
 The interactions, flows and music are condensed from a concert hall into a palm-sized screen.
 So what does that imply for product designers?
 More control, yes, but more responsibility for creating a good user experience.

 Data is King’s secret weapon in ensuring Spotify delivers the best music experience possible.
 The data Spotify collects helps them carry out constant product iteration, refining their UI based on user behavior.
 Rather than data distancing us from real users, King insists it can actually bring individuals and their choices into focus.

-Take-away – the job of the UX designer is to harness and leverage the power of data
+The take-away from this UX video: the job of the UX designer is to harness and leverage the power of data

 Download Justinmind for free and start putting your best user interface design ideas to the test.